polkadot-fellows/JIPs/JIP-3.md

     Event ID (TODO, should reference auditing event)

+### 148: Sending bundle request

+Emitted when an auditor begins sending a bundle request to a guarantor (CE 147).

+    Event ID (TODO, should reference auditing event) Peer ID (Guarantor)

+### 149: Receiving bundle request

+Emitted by the recipient when an auditor begins sending a bundle request (CE 147).

+    Peer ID (Auditor)

+### 150: Bundle request failed

+Emitted when a bundle request fails (CE 147).
+This should be emitted by both sides, ie the auditor and the guarantor.

+    Event ID (ID of the corresponding "sending bundle request" or "receiving bundle request" event) Reason

+### 151: Bundle request sent

+Emitted once a bundle request has been sent to a guarantor (CE 147).
+This should be emitted after the initial message containing the request details has been transmitted.

+    Event ID (ID of the corresponding "sending bundle request" event)

+### 152: Bundle request received

+Emitted once a bundle request has been received from an auditor (CE 147).

+    Event ID (ID of the corresponding "receiving bundle request" event) Erasure-Root

+### 153: Bundle transferred

+Emitted when a bundle request completes successfully (CE 147).
+This should be emitted by both sides, ie the auditor and the guarantor.

+    Event ID (ID of the corresponding "sending bundle request" or "receiving bundle request" event)

 ## Segment recovery events

 These events concern recovery of segments exported by work-packages.
 Segments are recovered by